08jne01/Maxwell-Equation-Solver/README.md

 This is a Finite Difference Frequency Domain sovler for maxwells equations in an optical fiber/waveguide implemented in C++.
 This is an implementation of the paper: https://doi.org/10.1364/OE.10.000853.

+**Results are not confirmed to be accurate yet, this is a WIP project!!**

 Dependancies:
 - SFML for rendering
 - Eigen3 for sparse and dense matrices